White Label GDPR Compliant Audit Platform: Why Clients Won't Share Sensitive Documents Until Your Legal Links Are Visible

 The shift isn't dramatic.
 It's quiet.
 Deals just stop stalling at the same places.

-The Six Weeks You Don't Lose
+The Six Weeks Your Firm Doesn't Lose

 That compliance pause lasted six weeks.
 Six weeks of back-and-forth on data handling, privacy documentation, and terms of service review.
 Six weeks where the champion inside the firm was fighting to keep the engagement alive while legal worked through questions that could have been answered upfront.